 Want to learn from the best?
 Watch this Character Clinic Webinar Replay!

-In this live webinar, expert story coach Julie Artz workshoped a character created using One Stop for Writers’ Character Builder, offering valuable feedback we all were able to learn from.
+Expert story coach Julie Artz workshoped a character created using One Stop for Writers’ Character Builder, offering valuable feedback we all were able to learn from.
 This was a great way to better understand which characterizing details MATTER MOST to a story.

-You can’t have a powerful story without a powerful character, so watch the webinar replay to see how you can create one!
+You can’t have a powerful story without a powerful character, so watch the replay to see how you can create one!